15 advantages of setting up a limited company in 2026 (UK guide)

 If you’re reasonably competent with a computer, you can also easily handle limited company administration paperwork, such as submitting your Confirmation Statement to Companies House every year without help.

 Most accountants will charge more for preparing annual accounts for a limited company than they would for a sole trader.
-The differential varies, so ask your accountant what options would cost you.
+The differential varies, so ask your accountant to explain what the different options cost.

 11. Tax relief on pension contributions

-The tax advantage of working through a limited company has been reduced over the past decade.
+The tax advantage of operating through a limited company has declined over the past decade.
 However, tax relief on pension contributions still represents a significant benefit for company owners.

 12. Tax planning opportunities

-You can co-own your company with other family members – often a spouse.
-This means that all shareholders can make use of their tax allowances.
+You can co-own your company with other family members, often a spouse.
+This means that all shareholders can utilise their tax allowances.

 For example, you will pay less personal tax if dividends are distributed between spouses rather than to a single shareholder.